Astilas/room-booking/README.md

 # Run the project

-1) git clone this project: git clone `git clone https://github.com/Astilas/room-booking.git`
+1) Git clone this project: git clone `git clone https://github.com/Astilas/room-booking.git`

 2) Then `npm install` on the root folder and on client folder.